CSE237SP25/project-matsubayashicelikchen/README.md

 ##### Not Currently Working Functions:

 - **Savings Account Functionality:**
-   While users can currently trigger the opening of a savings account, the complete integration and full feature set for savings accounts are not yet fully operational.
+   While users can trigger the opening of a savings account, the complete integration and full feature set for savings accounts are not yet fully operational.
-- **Bank Account Checking and Menu Integration:**
+- **Bank Account and Checking Account Menu Integration:**
-   Basic operations for the bank account and checking account are functional.
-However, the seamless synchronization between these modules and the menu interface requires further work.
-Integration issues remain in ensuring that all updates to account balances are accurately reflected in the user interface.
+   Basic operations such as deposits, withdrawals, and balance displays are functional.
+However, the seamless synchronization between these account modules and the menu system requires further refinement to ensure that all updates are accurately reflected in the user interface.
+- **Database Connection to Account Modules:**
+   The system’s database integration—which should connect and synchronize data for the various account types—is not yet working.
+Further development is required to establish a reliable connection between our data repository and the account modules, ensuring that account data (including transactions and balances) is properly maintained across the system.